lcarlier/EasyMock/docs/architecture.md

 2. [Test of generated mocks][togm]

 #### <a name="user-content-fatc"></a>Factories as test classes
-To help testing the parsing of the header file and the generation of the mocks, factories are implemented.
+To help to test the parsing of the header file and the generation of the mocks, factories are implemented.
 One factory represents a specific C function to be mocked/tested.
 This gives the flexibility for adding new function to the tests easily.
 If a new function (e.g. taking a specific new specific struct